Westchester County Bankruptcy Law Firm

 The Bankruptcy Court for ALL of Westchester County is located in White Plains, New York at 300 Quarropas Street.

 Why?
 Because Bankruptcy is handled exclusively by the Federal Courts and there are simply not as many Federal Courts as there are Local Courts.
 So even though every Town, Village and City in Westchester County has its own Court, the Federal Court in White Plains handles every Bankruptcy case in the County of Westchester.

-So, it makes sense to contact a Bankruptcy Lawyer who is Close to the Court in White Plains, New York.
+So, it makes sense to contact a Bankruptcy Law firm that is Close to the Court in White Plains, New York.

 To learn more and join the more than four thousand individuals and businesses who have successfully taken advantage of his skills and experience – without one discharge being denied – contact the Westchester County consumer Bankruptcy Law Firm of Michael H. Schwartz, P.C.

 Call us today at (800) On My Side or use our online form.
 We can provide a free and confidential evaluation of your case and get started right away on getting your life back on track.